Mindset Determines Expectations

 Your gut instinct is going to inform your expectation mindset.
 I’m going to use my reaction to this in terms of physical fitness to illustrate the point.
 Recently I’ve been contemplating my physical fitness and eating habits because they could be better aligned with who I want to be and how I want to live.
 I know that I want to eat less crap and exercise more, but I haven’t yet made a firm decision or set a specific goal (because I am not cavalier about making these decisions since I refuse to casually try and fail).

 My gut reaction ion my physical fitness in November was option “b”.
-My expectations are that fitness might be better, I have some intentions but… none that I’m taking seriously.
+I expect that fitness might be better, I have some intentions but… none that I’m taking seriously.

 Some people focus on what they can’t control more than on the things that they can control.
 For example, if your first thought was about the variables that are in the air as a result of pandemic uncertainty, that may keep you from making decisions on what you can control.